3loi/MSP_Face/Visual_Modality/README.md

   python vgg_feature_extract.py
   ```

-4.Train the model and save the video representation as a pickle file (uses config_file.py)
+4. Train the model and save the video representation as a pickle file (uses config_file.py)
   ```
   python train_LSTM.py
   ```